NCAS-CMS/cfdm/docs/source/tutorial.rst

 metadata constructs <Filtering-metadata-constructs>`).
 It also behaves like a "read-only" Python dictionary, in that it has `~Constructs.items`, `~Constructs.keys` and `~Constructs.values` methods that work exactly like their corresponding `dict` methods.
+It also has a `~Constructs.get` method and indexing like a Python dictionary (see the section on :ref:`metadata construct access
+<Metadata-construct-access>` for details).

 ..
 Each of these methods returns a dictionary whose values are the metadata constructs of one type, keyed by a unique identifier